rustache/rustache/README.md

 ## Roadmap

-	- [ ] 106 of 106 Mustache spec tests passing.
+ [ ] 106 of 106 Mustache spec tests passing.
 Current(74)
-	- [ ] Rewrite the parser and compiler to handle all mustache cases
+ [ ] Rewrite the parser and compiler to handle all mustache cases [ ] Rebuild API surface to have only the Render trait, render() and render_file()
+	 - impl Render for HashBuilder, Json, etc.
-	- [ ] Thread errors through the parser and compiler by having something like:
+ [ ] Thread errors through the parser and compiler by having something like:
 	 - type RustacheResult<T> = Result<T, RustacheError>;
 	 - pub enum RustacheError {
 	      ParseErrorType(ParseError)
 	   }
 	 - pub enum ParseError {

 	   }
-	- [ ] Rebuild API surface to have only the Render trait, render() and render_file()
-	   - impl Render for HashBuilder, Json, etc.

 ## Contribute